AincradOT/platform/docs/architecture/github.md

-# GitHub foundation
+# GitHub platform

 This section describes how we manage the GitHub organisation as part of the platform.

 ## Scope

-The GitHub foundation Terraform root lives under `github/` in the `foundation` repository.
+The GitHub platform Terraform root lives under `github/` in the `platform` repository.
 It manages:

 - organisation level settings
 - core teams and their permissions